Dafydd ap Llywelyn

 Dafydd ap Llywelyn (c.
-April 1212 – 25 February 1246) was King of Gwynedd from 1240 to 1246.
+April 1212 – 25 February 1246) was Prince of Gwynedd from 1240 to 1246.

 Birth and descent

 Though birth years of 1208, 1206, and 1215 have been put forward for Dafydd, it has recently been persuasively argued that he was born shortly after Easter 1212.
 Born at Castell Hen Blas, Coleshill, Bagillt in Flintshire, he was the only son of Llywelyn ab Iorwerth (Llywelyn the Great) and by his wife Joan, Lady of Wales (daughter of King John).
 His grandfather was facing trouble in England against his Barons when he was born.
 In his final years, Llywelyn went to great lengths to have Dafydd accepted as his sole heir.
 By Welsh law, Dafydd's older half-brother Gruffydd had a claim to be Llywelyn's successor.
 Llywelyn had Dafydd recognised as his named heir by his uncle King Henry III in 1220 and also had Dafydd's mother Joan declared legitimate by the Pope Honorius III to strengthen Dafydd's claim.